 The other factor mentioned above is the turnover battle, and Toronto is one of the best in the league at both limiting turnovers of their own as well as forcing the other team into turnovers.
 As a matter of fact, Toronto is second in the league in both categories!
 Here, loyal readers, is where I don’t have any bad news to deliver, because Orlando is quite, quite bad in that department.
 The Magic rank 26th in team turnovers per game and 21st at forcing their opponent into turning the ball over.
 Toronto’s presence of mind and quality of opponent should be enough to carry them over their road-hump for another win on ledger.

 So, tune-in and watch two gargantuan sized teams corral loose balls and crash the glass hard in what should be, if all woes of Raptors-teams-past have been vanquished, a Toronto W.

 Where to watch:

-Orlando Magic — Markelle Fultz, Franz Wagner, Paolo Banchero, Bol Bol, Moe Wagner
+Orlando Magic — Markelle Fultz, Franz Wagner, Paolo Banchero, Bol Bol, Moritz Wagner

-Toronto Raptors — Precious Achiuwa (ankle – out), Otto Porter Jr. (toe – out))
+Toronto Raptors — Precious Achiuwa (ankle – out), Juancho Hernangomez (ankle – out), Otto Porter Jr. (toe – out)

-Orlando Magic — Wendell Carter Jr. (foot – out), Gary Harris (hamstring – out), Jonathan Isaac (knee – out), Jalen Suggs (knee – out), Chuma Ekeke (knee – out), Mo Bamba (back – out)
+Orlando Magic — Wendell Carter Jr. (foot – out), Gary Harris (hamstring – out), Jonathan Isaac (knee – out), Chuma Okeke (knee – out), Jalen Suggs (ankle – out)